Responsible investing (RI)

 We believe that our approach to responsible investment is in compliance with the UN Principles for Responsible Investment.
 Our approach to Responsible Investment is set out in our Responsible Investment Policies.

-- Responsible Investment Brochure
+- Sustainable Investment Brochure

-- Environmental, Social and Governance Policy
+- Environmental, Social and Governance (ESG) Policy

 As owners, shareholders have certain rights and powers, including the right to vote and an ability to engage with the companies in which they hold shares.
 Schroders has, for many years, used these powers.
 We believe it is in the interests of our clients to be responsible owners, seeking enhanced returns and lower risk in respect of the companies in which our client funds are invested.
 Accordingly, we exercise voting powers and actively engage with companies on, amongst other things, strategy, risk, performance and governance.

 Our policy regarding the governance of the companies in which client funds are invested is described in our Investment and Corporate Governance policy.
 In The RI and corporate governance policies detail our approach to engagement, voting and integration, they cover, amongst other things, our approach to voting, our views on the structure of governance at companies and board compensation.
 It is central to our investment process to consider each company’s ability to create and sustain value.
 It is essential to this process to question and challenge companies about issues that we perceive may affect their value.
 Engagement and actively voting shares we manage on behalf of our clients is integral to our investment process.

 It is our policy to vote at all companies in which we have equity holdings, unless there are material impediments to voting (for example, share blocking which prevents the trading of shares which are voted).
 To maintain the necessary flexibility to meet client needs, Schroders' offices may determine a voting policy which addresses local market issues and client preferences.